-Just like English around, inguruan (and also uninflected inguru) can mean 'approximately'.
-In that meaning, there is never a genitive on the preceding noun phrase: bostebun sorgin inguru(an) 'around five hundred witches'.
+Just like English around, inguruan (and also uninflected inguru) can mean "approximately".
+In that meaning, there is never a genitive on the preceding noun phrase: bostehun sorgin inguru(an) "around five hundred witches".

-The location noun arte meaning 'gap', 'crevice', 'interval', 'opportunity' helps to express the concept 'between' or 'among'.
+The location noun arte meaning "gap", "crevice", "interval", "opportunity" helps to express the concept "between" or "among".
 Arte follows the system explained in Part One in that it optionally governs the genitive.
-Some typical examples are31:

-(Mt.
-23, 35; Lz): between the temple and the altar
+Some typical examples are:31 tenplearen eta aldarearen artean: (Mt.
+23, 35; Lz): between the temple and the altar zakurren artean: among the dogs, among dogs zakur artean: among dogs jende artean: among the people esku artean: between the hands, in hand malko artean: between tears, in tears, tearfully

-Gasteiz eta Bilbo artean: hiru ibairen artera: itsuen artetik: between Vitoria and Bilbao (to) between three rivers from among the blind among the dogs, among dogs zakurren artean: zakur artean:
+Gasteiz eta Bilbo artean: between Vitoria and Bilbao hiru ibairen artera: (to) between three rivers itsuen artetik: from among the blind